winksaville/sadie/README.md

 Notes
 ---
-For some x86_64 applications like test-ac_putchar you can test using qemu by doing:
+For some x86_64 I also test on reapplications like test-ac_putchar you can test using qemu by doing:

    ninja run-test-ac_putchar

-And the image `test_ac_putchar.img` can also be used on real hardware.
+X86_64 tests can be run on real hardware, in my case a i5 with an MSI B85M-E45 motherboard.
+The way I test the image on real hardware is to write the image to a usb stick using dd and then insert the usb stick into the test PC which is configured to boot from a usb stick.
-The way I test the image on real hardware is to write the image to a usb stick using dd and then inserting the usb stick into the test PC which is configured to boot from a usb stick.
 The dd command I use is below, note the `sync` command to besure everything is written:

 **WARNING:** Using dd can wipe out your Hard Drive